catarinacbh/recipes/_posts/2020-06-25-Carrot-Walnut-Cake.md

     12. That's it!
 Ready to go.

 ---
 Carrot cake is always a good option.
 For a Sunday afternoon or for a birthday.
 This cake is full of flavour with different spices and walnuts.
-The frosting just makes the cake even more moist and
+The frosting just makes the cake even more moist.